frePPLe/frepple/doc/installation-guide/windows-compiling.rst

 You will also need to install:

-* **Visual Studio C++ 2010**.
+* **Visual Studio C++ 2015**.

   The express edition is sufficient.

-  Using more recent versions of Visual Studio will NOT work: Python3 and its extension modules are all compiled with Visual C++ 2010, and frePPle needs to use the same compiler and C runtime libraries.
+  Using a different version of Visual Studio will NOT work: Python and its extension modules are all compiled with Visual C++ 2015, and frePPle needs to use the same compiler and C runtime libraries.

-* **Python 3.2, 3.3 or 3.4**
+* **Python 3.5 or higher**

-  Python 3.5 is NOT supported yet on Windows, as it requires a different compiler version.
-(Note that Python 3.5 is supported for the linux version)
+  Install the 64-bit version of Python 3.

-* **Xerces-C 3.1**
+* **Xerces-C 3.1.3**

-  Best is to install the precompiled binaries for vc9.
+  You will have to compile this package from source.
+The xerces-c team provides a Visual Studio file that can be used to create a 64-bit static library.

 The solution file is *contrib/vc/frepple.sln*.
 The include and library directories of Python and Xerces-C will need to configured in Visual Studio.